 1. IDENTIFY WHAT’S ALREADY WORKING

-The best place to start is with your current situation.
-Other than in your primary market, where else are you seeing some organic search visibility and traffic?
+Start with your current situation.
+Other than your primary market, where else are you seeing some organic search visibility and traffic?
 In which languages?
 What are the volume and trend statistics there?

 2. DO KEYWORD RESEARCH WITH INTERNATIONAL SEO IN MIND

 Which relevant keywords and phrases are being used to search for your brand, products or services in each market?
 What are the volume and competition metrics for them?
 And how are you currently ranking?
-The keywords you come across when researching are a good starting point.
-But there are other tools online that can help you expand the pool of keywords you’re looking into.
+There are several tools online that can help you expand your pool of keywords.

-Make sure you check the keyword data from the market’s leading search engine – whether that’s Google, Bing, Yandex, Baidu or something else.
+Make sure you check keyword data from market leading search engines – whether that’s Google, Bing, Yandex or Baidu.
 Looking into these market-specific search engines will ensure you have data that’s representative and accurate.
-SimilarWeb reveals which websites have the highest traffic in particular countries and sectors.
-This shows you which terms the competition is using and provides insight into boosting your own ranking performance.
-SEMrush is also good for this – and it supports up to 25 languages.
+SimilarWeb reveals which websites have the highest traffic in particular countries and sectors, shows which terms your competition is using, and provides insight into boosting your own ranking performance.
+SEMrush is also good for this and supports up to 25 languages.